By Glenda McCarthy

 Spielberg made the decision to move his employees to the United States.
 Len was to report to the Universal lot for Spielberg’s new company called DreamWorks.

 “I was one of the first DreamWorkers.
 We knew how big it was.
-We were on the Universal lot and every lunch we’d take go carts, run around the lot and explore places likeweblen_1 the Psycho house,” Len recalls.
+We were on the Universal lot and every lunch we’d take go carts, run around the lot and explore places like the Psycho house,” Len recalls.

 “We did that for a couple of years until we moved into our own compound.
 It was pretty cool because there were probably 150 of us, but there were only maybe six to 10 people in our department.
 Other than designing the film itself we were actually designing animation tables and deciding who gets hired.
 We felt like senior staff, you know?
 We were designing DreamWorks and making decisions on how we were going to do stuff.
 That was kind of cool, where you’re not just working on the film, but how the company itself will work.”